-There’s good news and bad news about the new entry level driver training (ELDT) requirements that take effect February 7, 2022.
+There’s good news and bad news about the new entry level driver training (ELDT) requirements that took effect February 7, 2022.

 The good news?
-The additional training drivers receive will help make our roads safer.
+The additional training drivers receive helps make our roads safer.

 The bad news?
 The new regulations include new documentation and reporting requirements for CDL schools and fleets that provide entry level driver training.

 It makes sense.
 Documentation and reporting help ensure everyone follows the rules.
 But, we’re guessing your busy instructors didn’t need one more thing on their to-do list.

 - Administer tests and document test scores